ASyed2106/Object-Oriented-Programming/Slides03.md

   1. Multi-generational
       Grandparent → Parent → Child
   2. Mulitparent ( NOT limited to two)
-      Parent A \
-			          > Child
-      Parent B /
-  3. Mixure of 1 and 2
+  3. Mixture of 1 and 2

 ## Polymorphism with a inheritance kick